Bing Ads

 Bloodborne-pathogen-course-mob-img

-Bloodborne Pathogen Course
+Online Bloodborne Pathogens Certification Course

 Our Bloodborne course includes sessions on transmissions of pathogens, handling exposure, and protection from pathogens.
 The course follows OSHA guidelines and is valid for 1 year.
 Printable wallet card available after completing the course.